gunnihinn/git-commit-annotate/README.md

 To hide the nonce we use when mining git commit hashes, obviously.

+## Bugs

+Only works on Linux, because we shell out some commands to `sed -i` out of laziness.

 ## Thanks

 To Tom van der Woerdt, who came up with this in the first place.
 This project